mandatoryprogrammer/thermoptic/README.md

 * Logging into your account so that you can make authenticated requests through `thermoptic` using your preferred HTTP client like `curl`.
   * For example if you log into `reddit.com` with the browser, then all requests you make to Reddit through `thermoptic` will automatically be authenticated as your Reddit account!
 * Debugging your custom `thermoptic` hooks and checking for issues with websites.

+## Configuration

+These environment variables specify how `thermoptic` should be configured when it runs.

+`HTTP_PROXY_PORT`: The port that the `thermoptic` proxy should listen on.
+If you're running `thermoptic` in Docker you'll also need to change the `ports` mapping field to match.

+`CHROME_DEBUGGING_PORT`: The port that the Chrome Debugging Protocol is exposed on.
+This port is specified when you launch Chrome/Chromium with the `--remote-debugging-port` flag set to a value such as `9222`.

+`CHROME_DEBUGGING_HOST`: The host that the Chrome Debugging Protocol is exposed on.
+This is often `127.0.0.1` if the browser is launched locally and `thermoptic` is not running in Docker.
+If it is running in Docker you may have to use `host.docker.internal`, see the [Docker docs](https://docs.docker.com/desktop/features/networking/#i-want-to-connect-from-a-container-to-a-service-on-the-host) for information.

+`PORT`: The CDP port the Chrome container publishes to the rest of the stack.
+Keep it aligned with `CHROME_DEBUGGING_PORT` so the `socat` bridge keeps working as expected.

+`CHROME_CONTROL_PORT`: Chrome's control-service port that thermoptic uses to manage the browser (for example, sending restart requests).

+`CHROME_CONTROL_COOLDOWN_MS`: Minimum time in milliseconds between Chrome restart attempts.
+Use this to avoid rapid restart loops when multiple failures occur in quick succession.

+`ENABLE_GUI_CONTROL`: Set to `true` to launch the xpra web panel so you can drive the containerized Chrome by visiting `http://127.0.0.1:14111`.
+Disable it for headless-only runs.

+`CHROME_SCREEN_WIDTH` / `CHROME_SCREEN_HEIGHT`: The pixel dimensions of the dockerized headful Chrome display.

+`PROXY_USERNAME`: The username which is used to authenticate you to the proxy, default is `changeme`.

+`PROXY_PASSWORD`: The password which is used to authenticate you to the proxy, default is `changeme`.

+`THERMOPTIC_CONTAINER_RUNTIME`: Signals that thermoptic is running inside the bundled container.
+Leave this set to `true`; it gates behaviors like the built-in health checks that only make sense in the full Docker setup.

+`HEALTHCHECK_ENDPOINT_PORT`: The port where thermoptic exposes its health-check web endpoint.
+The health worker calls this through the proxy; if it stops responding, Chrome is automatically restarted to unstick frozen sessions.

+`HEALTHCHECK_ENDPOINT_PATH`: The HTTP path served by the health-check endpoint described above.
+Change it if you need a different URL.

+`ON_START_HOOK_FILE_PATH`: Custom Node code to run on proxy start.
+The proxy will not begin listening until this hook has completed, see the example in `./hooks/`.
+The sample demonstrates using the browser to click through Cloudflare's JavaScript browser check before starting the proxy.

+`BEFORE_REQUEST_HOOK_FILE_PATH`: Custom Node code to run before a request has been proxied.
+This is useful if you need the browser to pass some check before a site HTTP request is made.

+`AFTER_REQUEST_HOOK_FILE_PATH`: Custom Node code to run after a request has been proxied.
+Often this is useful to do things like clean up cookies that have been set by the client via `Cookie` header.

+`DEBUG`: Set this to `true` when you hit a bug so thermoptic prints verbose diagnostics before you file an issue; leave it `false` during normal operation.

 ## Security